x

 Live stream below

-In pretrial discussion, the prosecution asked the judge, Jennifer Johnson Mitchell, to not allow media to film the faces of family members and informed that the two first witnesses will be family members.
+In pretrial discussion, the prosecution asked the judge, Jennifer Johnson Mitchell, to not allow media to film the faces of family members and she informed the court that the two first witnesses will be family members.

 Opening statements